- Soil Association

 Before you start growing, you'll need to:

 - plan the area.
-Four beds is the classic configuration for crop rotation purposes.
+Four beds is the classic layout for rotating your crops each year.

 - measure your beds.
-Tailor the width of your beds to your arm's length (no more than 1.5m wide).
-Make sure the middle of each bed can be reached from both sides without standing on the soil.
+They should be no more than 1.5m wide, so the middle of each bed can be reached without standing on the soil.

 - make your bed.
 Raised beds are a better option if the soil quality is poor.
 Plus, it's easier on your back.
-The downside to raised beds is that using timber adds cost, and can be a haven for slugs.
+The downside to raised beds is that timber isn't cheap, and it can be a haven for slugs.

 - dig... or not dig.
-The no-dig approach to supress weeds can be a great way to preserve the structure of a soil.
+The no-dig approach is a great way to protect the structure of a soil.
 To do this, lay down a thick layer of mulch, such as cardboard* sheets.
 Then add lots of compost on top.
 If supressing or digging over weeds or grass, leave it a couple of months before planting into the bed.
 The plants will then have had time to decompose properly.

 If digging, mark out your bed and dig out over a spade’s depth.
 Partially fill the trenches with compost, before backfilling.